-Ref Initials Paragraph Policy Comments Suggested modifications Officer Response 409 C/AD Very little seems to have changed since the last consultation.
-It No areas were quietly removed was clear that your representatives were not up to date with from the Green Belt without progress, different people giving different replies to the same consultation, as all sites removed question.
-On one information board you claim that no green belt from the Green Belt as part of the areas are included in the plan but this is only because many areas plan were subject to several were "quietly" removed from green belt, without consultation. consultations, in addition to being referred to in several articles in the The Hospital Lane part of this plan includes land left to the people Nuneaton Telegraph. of Bedworth in Nicolas Chamberlaines will.
+Ref Initials Paragraph Policy Comments Suggested modifications 409 C/AD Very little seems to have changed since the last consultation.
+It was clear that your representatives were not up to date with progress, different people giving different replies to the same question.
+On one information board you claim that no green belt areas are included in the plan but this is only because many areas were "quietly" removed from green belt, without consultation.
+The Hospital Lane part of this plan includes land left to the people of Bedworth in Nicolas Chamberlaines will.
 How is it possible to sell this land without public consultation?
-The Trust Governors do Ancient trees and hedgerows will be not appear to have taken the views of the people in their quest preserved where possible, whilst all for profit. public footpaths will be preserved.
-The Hospital Lane land has been farmed for well over 50 years to A tree survey would be undertaken our knowledge, yielding good crops every year.
-The Government at the planning application stage. is now realising that there is a need for agricultural land to grow our own food and not rely on imports so the site should continue There is not a high probability of to be used for farming. long delays on Hospital Lane, as a Strategic Transport Assessment was These fields have been a lifeline for locals, especially during the carried out for the Borough Plan, covid lockdowns.
-They are used daily by dog walkers and people which shows that the impact on enjoying the scenery.
-Walking through a housing estate is no way traffic will be acceptable. comparable.
+The Trust Governors do not appear to have taken the views of the people in their quest for profit.
+The Hospital Lane land has been farmed for well over 50 years to our knowledge, yielding good crops every year.
+The Government is now realising that there is a need for agricultural land to grow our own food and not rely on imports so the site should continue to be used for farming.
+These fields have been a lifeline for locals, especially during the covid lockdowns.
+They are used daily by dog walkers and people enjoying the scenery.
+Walking through a housing estate is no way comparable.
 This development will be ruining the living environment of many of the locals.
-Ancient trees and hedgerows Warwickshire County Council will need to be preserved, along with public footpaths.
-A tree survey assess the safety of roads as part of on site is essential.
+Ancient trees and hedgerows need to be preserved, along with public footpaths.
+A tree survey on site is essential.
 Wildlife is abundant in this area.
-Muntjacs and any planning application. birds of prey are just a couple of the rarer residents.
-There are various rieses of Now however the wet he hould also to evicting devellings.
-A There are various pieces of New houses should not be built close to existing dwellings.
-A infrastructure that will support the buffer zone with trees and hedges could soften the blow. development, as set out in the Assauding to the plane mut few youd by Diskboys up Estates all Borough Plan.
-Traffic, doctor services and schools will be According to the plans put forward by Richborough Estates, all traffic will enter and exit via Hospital Lane.
-This has a high unaffected, as developments have probability of causing long delays on Hospital Lane and also on trigger points at which they have to entering Goodyers End Lane.
-Many children use the fields to deliver the infrastructure, which access local schools.
-A huge increase in traffic will put their safety ensures infrastructure is in place to at risk and also affect air quality. support the community in an appropriate timescale.
+Muntjacs and birds of prey are just a couple of the rarer residents.
+New houses should not be built close to existing dwellings.
+A buffer zone with trees and hedges could soften the blow.
+According to the plans put forward by Richborough Estates, all traffic will enter and exit via Hospital Lane.
+This has a high probability of causing long delays on Hospital Lane and also on entering Goodyers End Lane.
+Many children use the fields to access local schools.
+A huge increase in traffic will put their safety at risk and also affect air quality.
 There is no infrastructure to support this development.
 We were told that infrastructure always comes after the housing.
-So we Brownfield sites have been have to put up with the pain of traffic jams, lack of doctors, considered before greenfield sites, schools, etc. prior to anything being done.
-This is not what we however Daw Mill Colliery is not could call planning. within the borough, so we cannot allocate land for housing outside the We do not consider the plan to be 'sound'.
-Brownfield sites borough. should be considered before others - e.g. Daw Mill Colliery site.
+So we have to put up with the pain of traffic jams, lack of doctors, schools, etc. prior to anything being done.
+This is not what we could call planning.
+We do not consider the plan to be 'sound'.
+Brownfield sites should be considered before others - e.g. Daw Mill Colliery site.
 Many other sites which are not farming land or recreation should be considered.